America (band): Capitol years (1979–1985)

 America's work was also featured on several soundtracks during this period.
 Beckley and Bunnell provided vocals to several Jimmy Webb compositions for the film The Last Unicorn in 1982.
 The soundtrack became popular in Germany and the group frequently plays its title track when touring in that country.
 America also recorded "Love Comes Without Warning" for the 1984 Steve Martin comedy The Lonely Guy.

 Dan Peek emerged from several years of musical obscurity during May 1984, releasing his second solo Christian album, Doer of the Word, on Home Sweet Home Records.
 Once again produced by Chris Christian, the album's title track featured Beckley on backing vocals.
 Peek issued two more solo albums over the next few years: Electro Voice (1986) and Crossover (1987).

 Meanwhile, America opted for a decidedly different style from their previous offerings for their 12th studio album, Perspective, released in September 1984.
 Ballard was out and synthesizers and drum machines were in.
 Several different producers, including Richie Zito, Matthew McCauley (who had already produced the aforementioned track "Love Comes Without Warning" that appeared earlier that year in the film The Lonely Guy) and Richard James Burgess, helped create an electronic popular style that was very common during the 1980s but drastically different from America's usual style.
-"Special Girl", the album's first single, was culled from hired songwriters and failed to make the charts.
+"Special Girl", the album's first single, was culled from hired songwriters and failed to make the Hot 100.
 The next single, "Can't Fall Asleep to a Lullaby", was co-written by Bunnell, Journey's Steve Perry, Robert Haimer, and Bill Mumy, the latter of Lost in Space and Babylon 5 fame.
 Although neither track was played on popular radio, both did achieve minor success on the adult contemporary charts.
 The album peaked at number 185 during a three-week stint on the charts in October 1984.

 Their mainstream commercial success over, Beckley and Bunnell ended their Capitol contract with In Concert, released in July 1985.
 The album was recorded at the Arlington Theater in Santa Barbara, California on 1 June 1985.
 In Concert became the first America album to miss the charts entirely.